-- Who counts as the poor/rich? - Why is someone poor or rich?
-Why does poverty exist? - Do the rich create the poor? - Is there anything we can do about poverty?
+- What is the definition of poverty? of wealth? - Why is someone poor or rich?
+Why does poverty exist?
+Do the rich create the poor? - What is the relation of 'poverty' to the 'good life'? - Is there anything we can do about poverty?
 Can poverty be eliminated? - Is poverty/wealth a shameful thing?
 What are shameful/acceptable ways to pursue wealth? - Who are the deserving poor?
 The undeserving?
 The deserving rich?
 The undeserving rich? - Does the agathos need to be rich? - Should we consider the poor as a threat to society or as an asset?
 The rich? - Why should I help the poor/rich?
 What is in it for me?
-How should I help the poor/rich? - What institutions should make provision for the poor?
+How should I help the poor/rich? - Which institutions should make provision for the poor?
 The church?
 Employers?
 Local government?
 National government?
 Private or public institutions?
 Or leave it to cultural practises? - What counts as alms? as charity? as welfare? - Do poor men and poor women get treated differently?
 Do men and women have different responsibilities to the poor? - When is luxury permissible?
 Is it ever permissible? - When is usury permissible?
 Is it ever permissible?